TOLDOTECHNIK/buildroot-webkit/README.md

     make

 After some hours of compiling the final image is ready.
 You can take it from the output directory: `./output/images/sdcard.img`

+Note: At the time of this writing (02/25/2023), the Node.js module `sockt.io` cannot be built automatically. `socket.io` should be disabled in `.config` and copied manually from a precompiled image after the build.